dlang/DIPs/README.md

 2. Create a new pull request against this repository by adding a new document to the `DIPs` folder, using the next spare ID (>= 1000).
 The DIP manager will provide feedback about what information needs to be added for the DIP to reach the required quality for further consideration.
-The DIP document must be named "DIP<id>.md".
+The DIP document must be named "DIP<id>.md" and the pull request should be named "DIP<id>: <title>".

 3. After any initial feedback has been addressed, the DIP manager will announce the new DIP in the official [D newsgroup](http://forum.dlang.org/group/announce) for community feedback.